asayers/cbdr/README.md

 Without further ado, here's my method:

-1. Pick a pair of commits you care about
+1. Take a pair of commits you care about (presumably the tip of your branch and the merge-base)
 2. Pick one at random and benchmark it, appending the results to your set of measurements
-3. Compute the 99% confidence interval for the diffence of the means
+3. Compute the 95% confidence interval for the diffence of the means
 4. If the confidence interval is smaller than the smallest regression you care about, you're done.
 If not, go to step 2.